 Sun, Sea, and Sustainability

-With the school holidays starting, many of us are packing our suitcases and getting ready to head off for a trip somewhere sunny.
-But as we prepare to travel for our holidays, what can we do to make sure we’re having a more positive impact on the communities we’re visiting by cutting down on the waste we produce, and recycling more?
+With the school holidays starting, many of you are packing your suitcases and getting ready to head off somewhere sunny.
+As you prepare for holiday season, we've shared some ways you can have a positive impact on the areas you’re visiting by cutting down on the amount you waste and increasing your recycling.

 Making sustainable decisions when planning your holiday can make a big difference to the amount of waste that you produce.
-With Earth Overshoot Day occurring earlier every year, it’s important for us all to ensure that we’re doing our bit to preserve our resources.
+With Earth Overshoot Day occurring earlier every year, it’s important for everyone to ensure that they’re doing their bit to preserve our resources.

-Where possible, you should also scrape off any excess food, or pour out any liquid, from plastic or paper-based food packaging before you recycle it – and always be sure to put it in the right recycling bin.
+Where possible, you should also scrape off any excess food, or pour out any liquid, from plastic or paper-based food packaging before you recycle it.

-When you get to where you’re going, look up the local recycling rules.
-There might well be a different bin system to what you’re used to, so ensure you can make the most of the recycling options available.
+Look up the local recycling rules where you’re going.
+There might be a different bin system to what you’re used to, so ensure you can make the most of the recycling options available.

-You might have separate food waste collections, or a different set-up for collecting cans, plastics, and paper – check out the local system when you check in so that you know where to put your waste.
+There might be separate food waste collections, or a different set-up for collecting cans, plastics, and paper – check out the local system when you check in so that you know where to put your waste.

-If you make sure that you put the right material in the right bin, you’re increasing its chance of being recycled into something useful once more, because you’re helping to safeguard the quality of the material being collected for recycling.
+If you make sure that you put the right material in the right bin, you’re increasing its chance of being recycled into something useful again, because you’re helping to safeguard the quality of the material being collected for recycling.

 Looking up the recycling collections will also tell you what day you need to put your bins out while you’re there.

-By ensuring you’re recycling correctly, separating out your materials where you can, and planning ahead to reduce your waste, you can stay sustainable on your summer holiday.
+By recycling correctly, separating out your materials where you can, and planning ahead to reduce your waste, you can stay sustainable on your summer holiday.